 Radial nerve in the middle third of the shoulder.
 Radial artery, veins and superficial branch of the radial nerve

 The radial nerve is one of the largest nerves brachial plexus.
-Moves down the back wall humerus, innervating the triceps muscle of the shoulder and the muscle of the forearm.
-Also conducts sensation directly to the skin of the shoulder, forearm, lower and upper side thumb.
-This nerve is mixed, it provides the motor function of the arm, extension, abduction and adduction.
+Moves down the back wall humerus, innervating the triceps brachii and forearm muscles.
+Also provides sensitivity directly to the skin of the shoulder, forearm, lower and upper side of the thumb.
+This nerve is mixed; it provides motor function of the arm, extension, abduction and adduction.

-Damage to the radial nerve is a pathology in any area, characterized by a certain origin.
-It manifests itself in the form of a hanging hand and the inability to independently straighten the hand or elbow joint.
-It can also be caused by loss of sensation in the shoulder area.
+Damage to the radial nerve is a pathology in any area characterized by a specific origin.
+It manifests itself in the form of a drooping hand and the inability to independently straighten the hand or elbow joint.
+It may also be caused by loss of sensation in the shoulder area.

-The nerve consists of nerve fibers, which, in turn, have three segments.
-From the brachial plexus, the radial nerve gives off a branch at the level chest muscle.
-In the area of the armpit, it thickens significantly.
-But after moving away from the armpit, approximately in the area of the middle of the shoulder, it becomes much thinner.
+A nerve consists of nerve fibers, which in turn have three segments.
+From the brachial plexus the radial nerve gives off a branch at the level pectoral muscle.
+In the armpit area it thickens significantly.
+But after moving away from the armpit, approximately in the area of the middle of the shoulder, it becomes significantly thinner.
 In this case, innervation occurs only in the zones of the hand and forearm.
-The largest accumulation of nerve bundles occurs in the armpit, and the smallest in the region of a third of the shoulder.
+The largest accumulation of nerve bundles occurs in the armpit, and the smallest in the region of the third of the shoulder.

 The radial nerve has branches: